Night Stalker: The Mysteries Surrounding Bell and Lang

 In her second declaration, DiMeo said the concentric circles lacked sufficient detail to conclude they were made by a specific model of Avia.

-“Based on the lack of sufficent detail, it was not possible to eliminate any Avia athletic shoe model, size or syle, or any manufactured sole that exhibited a similar concentric circle pattern as the source of the impression.”
+“Based on the lack of sufficient detail, it was not possible to eliminate any Avia athletic shoe model, size or style, or any manufactured sole that exhibited a similar concentric circle pattern as the source of the impression.”

 – Supplementary Declaration of Lisa DiMeo, Document 7.20.

 This is important, because the prosecution’s argument was that shoe prints at seven crime scenes were made by a black Aerobics model 445B, which was incredibly rare.
-To this day, lead detecives refer to them as “unique” as well as newly invented.
+To this day, lead detectives refer to them as “unique” as well as newly invented.
 In fact, there are many variations of this sole design and they had been in circulation since 1981.
-Morover, DiMeo revealed that:
+Moreover, DiMeo revealed that:

 “Mr Burke testified to finding 19 different manufacturer’s shoes that exhibit concentric circles in the ball of the foot area.”